vulncrate/infra-c2-covenant/README.md

 [https://rastamouse.me/2017/08/automated-red-team-infrastructure-deployment-with-terraform-part-1/](https://rastamouse.me/2017/08/automated-red-team-infrastructure-deployment-with-terraform-part-1/)

 ## Terraform
-You will need to initialize the Terraform plugins.
-Run the init function first.
 I'm running Terraform on Windows in a Docker container in PowerShell.
 If you are using Linux, do change "${pwd}" to "$(pwd)".
 Once in the container you will need to change the permissions to execute and run the setup.sh script to configure your ssh keys properly.
+You will also need to initialize the Terraform plugins.
+Run the init function after running the setup.sh script.

 docker run -d -it --name terraform --entrypoint "/usr/bin/tail" -v ${pwd}:/workspace -w /workspace hashicorp/terraform:light -f /dev/null
 docker exec -it terraform sh